Lake Winnepesaukah Amusement Park, Past & Present

 During the Civil War, McAfee Church was located on the property, and the spring was known as McAfee’s Spring.
 According to a Civil War sites assessment by the Chickamauga and Chattanooga National Military Park, Union troops occupied McAfee Church and its vicinity in September 1863.
 Several skirmishes took place nearby, and a field hospital was established at the church.
 Soldiers later wrote about filling their canteens with water from the spring.

-So next time you are swinging, spinning, splashing or screaming with amusement at Lake Winnepesaukah, take a moment to imagine the history that has taken place there-and keep your eyes open for clues to the past.
+So next time you are swinging, spinning, splashing and screaming with amusement at Lake Winnepesaukah, take a moment to imagine how much has taken place at this site through the years.